fragilefort/oxytribe/README.md

 # oxytribe
-This is an attempt to improve the HyperTRIBE software by moving some parts from Perl to Rust and Python.
+This is an attempt to improve the HyperTRIBE software by using Nextflow and Rust, with simpler logic and easier implementation

 ## TODO